tier4/AWSIM/docs/UserGuide/ProjectGuide/Components/EgoVehicle/index.md

 They are the only ones that have contact with the roads and it is important that they are properly configured.
 Each vehicle, apart from the visual elements related to the wheels, should also have 4 colliders - one for each wheel.

-*Wheel* (script) provides a reference to the collider and visual object for the particular wheel Thanks to this, the [*Vehicle* (script)](#vehicle-script) has the ability to perform certain actions on each of the wheels, such as:
+*Wheel* (script) provides a reference to the collider and visual object for the particular wheel.
+Thanks to this, the [*Vehicle* (script)](#vehicle-script) has the ability to perform certain actions on each of the wheels, such as:

 - update the steering angle in `WheelCollider`,